markyoder/wasp_clone/wasphive/README.md

             should_exist_one   = 1
             should_exist_two   = [ 2 3 4 5 ]

         }

  - Input example that **FAILS** validation on schema above:

         test{

-            should_exist_one   = 1
-            should_exist_two   = [ 2 3 4 5 ]

             should_not_exist_one   = 21
             should_not_exist_two   = [ 22 23 24 25 ]
+            invalid_rule{
+                inside=5
             }

+        }

  - HIVE validation messages when validating the failing input shown above against the schema above:

-        Validation Error: Invalid Schema Rule: "BadRuleName" line:14 column:13
+        Validation Error: Invalid Schema Rule: "BadRuleName" line:11 column:13

-        line:6 column:5 - Validation Error: /test/should_not_exist_one is not a valid piece of input
+        line:3 column:5 - Validation Error: /test/should_not_exist_one is not a valid piece of input

-        line:9 column:5 - Validation Error: /test/should_not_exist_two is not a valid piece of input
+        line:4 column:5 - Validation Error: /test/should_not_exist_two is not a valid piece of input

 ### MinOccurs Validation Examples